-Graciosa island, the “White Island”, is the second smallest island of the Azores Archipelago in Macaronesia and an UNESCO Biosphere Reserve.
-Located in the North Atlantic Ocean about 1,360 km (850 mi) west of Portugal, Azores is one of the two autonomous regions of Portugal.
+Graciosa, the “White Island”, is the second smallest island of the Azores Archipelago in Macaronesia, Portugal.
+It is in the North Atlantic Ocean about 1,360 km (850 mi) west of Portugal.

-Discovered by the Portuguese around the 1450s, Graciosa was rapidly cultivated because of its fertile soil and favorable climate producing cereals, wine and local spirits; throughout its history Graciosa suffered from many natural disasters and between the 1950s and ’70s a large portion of populations migrated to the United States.
-Currently the island’s main industries are agriculture, dairy, beef and wine production.
+Discovered by the Portuguese around the 1450s, Graciosa Island became an agricultural spot thanks to its fertile soil and great climate.
+Throughout its history it suffered from many natural disasters.
+After that, between the 1950s and ’70s a large portion of populations migrated to the United States.
+Nowadays, the it is part of the UNESCO Biosphere Reserve and its main industries are agriculture and wine production.

 Photo credit: ©Azoresphotos.visitazores.com